topsoftrees/Homelabs/project 2 - New Network Setup.md

     a.	ssh into the AP via ssh ubnt@192.168.1.1 and ubnt
     b.	set-inform http://unifi:8080/inform or http://192.168.1.1/inform

+_Results:_

-Results: there have been issues with the controller not detecting the AP, with messages like unresolvable or cannot be reached during set-inform.
+There have been issues with the controller not detecting the AP, with messages like unresolvable or cannot be reached during set-inform.
 Factory reset the AP multiple times but no luck in the controller detecting the device.

-Troubleshooting:
+_Troubleshooting:_
 -	ping “unifi”, if it doesn’t resolve then it’s a DNS issue
 -	ping FW
 -	Disable DHCP on the AP